chalk-ai/examples/ecommerce/README.md

 Chalk can help you build realtime recommendation systems.

 This guide shows you how to:
 1).
-Implement user/seller features in chalk,
+Implement User and Seller features in Chalk,
 2).
 Add an Interaction feature and connect it to users, 3).
 Stream Interaction data from a Kafka queue.

 In each section, you can find an `example_query.py` file.
-The file shows how the python chalk api could be used to get information on the affinity between a user and a seller.
+The file shows how the Chalk python client API can be used to get information on the affinity between a User and a Seller.

 ```python
 from chalk import ChalkClient